Anyon optics with time-of-flight two-particle interference of double-well-trapped interacting ultracold atoms: Introduction

-Recently, going beyond the case of two-dimensional space, a propicious direction for the simulation of {\it massive\/} anyons opened when several experimental protocols (based on a fractional Jordan-Wigner transformation) were advanced \cite{keil11,gres15,ecka16}, showing that ultracold neutral atoms trapped in {\it onedimensional\/} optical lattices can offer an appropriate substrate for the implementation of anyonic statistics.
-In particular, an anyonic Hubbard model (related to spinless bosons) was formulated and, in analogy with condensed-matter themes, the influence of 1D anyonic statistics on ground-state phase transitions was explicitly studied in these \cite{keil11,gres15,ecka16} and subsequent publications \cite{pels15,fore16,zhan17}.
+Recently, going beyond the case of two-dimensional space, a propicious direction for the simulation of a new class of {\it massive\/} anyons opened when several experimental protocols (based on a fractional Jordan-Wigner transformation) were advanced \cite{keil11,gres15,ecka16}, showing that ultracold neutral atoms trapped in {\it onedimensional\/} optical lattices can offer an appropriate substrate for the implementation of anyonic statistics.
+In particular, an anyonic Hubbard model (related to spinless bosons) was formulated and, in analogy with condensed-matter themes, the influence of 1D anyonic statistics on ground-state phase transitions in extended optical lattices was explicitly studied in these \cite{keil11,gres15,ecka16} and subsequent publications \cite{pels15,fore16,zhan17}.